NGxDTV/NGMemory/ReadME.md

 # NGMemory

-NGMemory is a powerful C# library for external process memory manipulation and debugging.
-It allows developers to interact with other processes' memory regions, retrieve data, and manipulate memory in real-time.
+NGMemory is a C# library that makes working with external process memory simple and intuitive.
+Whether you’re building debugging tools or experimenting with memory manipulation, it gives you the power to read, analyze, and modify memory in real-time with ease.

 ## Features
 - **Memory Scanning**: Locate patterns in memory with byte-level precision.